 Obsidian now joins the ranks of SaaS applications that support single sign-on.
 You can configure your Obsidian account to use any identity provider that supports Security Assertion Markup Language (SAML) 2.0.
 We provide detailed instructions for how to do this with several leading identity providers – Okta, Google, Ping and SecureAuth.
 We also cover onboarding instructions for how to configure SSO between Obsidian and a generic identity provider.
 To set up SSO, you will need to have administrator privileges for your identity provider.

 SSO support is another testament to Obsidian’s commitment to be an enterprise-class SaaS security solution for every organization.
 So what are you waiting for?
 If you are an Obsidian customer, configure SSO in minutes.
-If your company considers SaaS security a priority and is concerned about securing SaaS apps, start a free trial or request a demo.
+If your company considers SaaS security a priority and is concerned about securing SaaS apps, request a demo.